 - Following up on unpaid bills and expired credit cards

-However, if I am the developer in charge of a new product endpoint I am only concerned about things such as charge customer A $50 on June 12 or bill customer B $200 at the beginning of each month for the next year.
-I'm not concerned about which payment provider is used to charge the customer, whether the customer has credits on file, or following up with a customer to obtain a valid credit card.
-Internal functionality through RESTful APIs allows developers to focus their energy on the complexities of their product rather than everyone else's.
+However, if I am the developer I am only concerned about things such as charge customer A $50 on June 12 or bill customer B $200 at the beginning of each month for the next year.
+I’m not concerned about which payment provider is used, whether the customer has credits, or following up to obtain a valid credit card.
+Internal functionality through RESTful APIs allows developers to focus their energy on just their product.

 At Lob, we believe that APIs are the future for how businesses will communicate with one another.
-Enforcing this type of communication between our internal teams allows us to develop more efficiently and to learn what works and what doesn't when developing APIs.
+Enforcing this type of communication between our internal teams allows us to develop efficiently and to learn what works.
 This has been a great learning experience for the team thus far.
-We have learned what tools allow us to be the most efficient and which ones hinder efficiency (we have since dropped CoffeeScript).
-The biggest challenges we have faced so far have been identifying how to efficiently and comprehensively test API endpoints and how to version breaking changes in an API.
+We have learned what tools allow us to be the most efficient and which ones hinder efficiency.
+The biggest challenges we have faced have been identifying how to test API endpoints and how to version breaking changes in an API.

 If you have any thoughts on the use of RESTful APIs for internal functionality, the biggest challenges when developing APIs, or tools/techniques that you rely on for API development, we would love to hear about them!